revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

 [1, 2, 3, 4, 5, 6]

-- We can add only the two list not an integer values.
+- We can add only the two list, not an integer value.

 </details>

 ---

-66.Charles wants to move the python shell to the home directory using `~` in python how will you guide him to move the home directory through the piece of code?
+66. Charles wants to move the python shell to the home directory using `~` in python.
+How will you guide him to move to the home directory through a piece of code?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)